robxnano/haikuports/media-video/handbrake/state.md

+## Update 2023-01-14
+Thanks to Haiku's support for GTK in R1 Beta 4, it is now possible to build the 1.5.1 version of HandBrake complete with GUI, with only minimal patches to get certain libraries to build.
+I have chosen to use the Linux GUI instead of the old native BeOS GUI, since it is much more up to date.

+#Todo:

+- Fix application icons
+- Remove unused desktop and metainfo files
+- Move executable to appsDir and rename to HandBrake
+- Upgrade to 1.6.x

+## Old notes

 HandBrake, the well-known DVD ripping and video transcoding tool, was initially developed for BeOS and had a fully featured BeOS GUI.
 However, support for Haiku is not as great as this suggests.
 BeOS support was dropped in early 2007